 The following amounts will be deducted from your income.
 These deductions are to figure out your “net Food Supplement income.”

-20% of any gross earned income;
+20% of any gross earned income.

-- medical expenses over $35 a month for elderly (over 60) and disabled household members only;
+Medical expenses over $35 a month for elderly (over 60) and disabled household members only.

-- dependent care costs needed for training, education or work;
+Dependent care costs needed for training, education or work.

-- legally owed child support payments actually paid; and
+Legally owed child support payments actually paid.

-- a portion of your shelter costs such as rent, mortgage, heat, utilities, phone, property taxes, etc.
+A portion of your shelter costs, such as rent, mortgage, heat, utilities, phone, property taxes, etc.